gee-community/example-scripts/DateRanges/ee.DateRange.unbounded.md

 newBoolean = oldDateRange.isUnbounded( )
 ```

-- *newBoolean* is The new Boolean.
+- *newBoolean* is the new Boolean.
 - *oldDateRange.isUnbounded( )* is the specified dateRange.

 ## Example